IGEE-IHVI/iHVI-app/Documentation.md

 ## iHVI User Manual

-The iHVI system interface operates based on the IGEE tool and ABS census data.
-Users can access the iGEE and ABS websites by clicking the buttons on the first row.
+The iHVI system interface operates based on the [iGEE tool](http://www.gisonmeta.com) and [ABS](https://www.abs.gov.au/census) census data.
+Users can access the iGEE and ABS websites by clicking the buttons on the first row.Users can access the iGEE and ABS websites by clicking the buttons on the first row.
 The data input buttons are on the second row, including LST, NDVI, NDBI, Population Density, Population over 65 years old, Population less than 4 years old, Population Needs Care, Education Level, and Income Level.
 By default, the “|” below these buttons is “X”, indicating that the input data is empty.
 When users click on the second row of input buttons, they will be asked to choose files from their local file system, and the “X” will change to a “|.”

 ![image info](GUI.png)